 What is the difference between first-order equations and Bayesian dosing?

-First-order equations, also called the trapezoidal method, involve a series of calculations performed manually and require input into a calculator or homegrown Excel spreadsheet.
+First-order equations also called the trapezoidal method, involve a series of calculations performed manually and require input into a calculator or homegrown Excel spreadsheet.
 This method requires two levels to be obtained during the dosing interval.
 Typically, the first level is a post-infusion peak, and the second level is a trough level.
-These levels have to be obtained at steady state.
+These levels have to be obtained at a steady state.
 In first-order equations, one challenge commonly faced, is that it can take a while before you can actually get the level for some patients.
-This delay can result in a delay to appropriate therapy.
+This delay can result in a delay in appropriate therapy.
 The other caveat is that the process is extremely static - it represents a patient's pharmacokinetic (PK) profile at that point in time.
-For example, in the case of a patient with changing renal function, you have to redraw post-infusion, peak and trough, and redo the calculation.
+For example, in the case of a patient with changing renal function, you have to redraw post-infusion, peak, and trough, and redo the calculation.

 In Bayesian dosing, you have the ability to calculate an AUC more dynamically.
 You can even estimate the AUC 24 for future doses.
 You can also calculate a dosing regimen with a single level.
-In the ASHP guidelines they refer to obtaining a peak and trough, but the reality is that the levels can be drawn at any time.
+In the ASHP guidelines, they refer to obtaining a peak and trough, but the reality is that the levels can be drawn at any time.
 Bayesian dosing is therefore time agnostic.
-You also don't have to wait to steady state, you can obtain levels within the first 24 to 48 hours, which helps to prevent delays and appropriate therapy.
+You also don't have to wait for a steady state, you can obtain levels within the first 24 to 48 hours, which helps to prevent delays and appropriate therapy.